 The mindset of customers today has shifted to “if I want it now, I can get it now”.
 Customer expectations for fast and easy to use mobile experiences are higher than ever.
-This makes mobile experience a business priority.
+This makes the mobile experience a business priority.
 If e-commerce retailers start providing a seamless mobile experience, it becomes a win-win for everyone.

 Make the best out of the modern word of mouth – Voice Assistants

-Voice assistants and voice activated speakers are increasingly becoming a part of people’s routine.
+Voice assistants and voice-activated speakers are increasingly becoming a part of people’s routine.
 Whether you’re setting an alarm, dimming the lights, or playing the appropriate music on a Friday night, voice assistants convert your voice into action.
-Life is getting more convenient, while reducing the time we spend on screens.
+Life is getting more convenient while reducing the time we spend on screens.
 Saying a few words, asking Siri or Alexa to look for something is easier and more efficient than typing a search query.

 Voice assistants are becoming a new consumer channel.
 Voice shopping is set to jump to $40 billion by 2022, rising from $2 billion today.
 This channel with its growing traction poses new opportunities for brands.